 Starting with me, I’ve slowly begun to work outwards – recording my reactions and feelings about what being a patient means to me, but also to others.
 As my life changed – so have those of my family around me.
-Watching from the outside as my Father, Brother and Niece have faced their own struggles I have acknowledged my own strength, and confronted the growing weight of my powerlessness.
+Watching from the outside as others have faced their own struggles I have acknowledged my own strength, and confronted the growing weight of my powerlessness.

 Through drawing I work out bits and pieces, I begin to make sense of my new life – and new body.
 Drawing to me is thinking, is the process of understanding what’s happening – sometimes naturalistic, sometimes metaphorical and surreal.
 The marks on the page record the process and the struggle, and using layering I can excavate meaning from a situation.
 Augmenting my work digitally further filters these thoughts – to reflect on what it all means – as if a residue of Wordsworth’s “emotion recollected in tranquility” still haunts the way I work.

 Images of the Angel of the North physically created and digitally manipulated through inversion, to explore the way public art imprints our social psyche.

 A personal project, begun in the North-East, taking landscapes and re-imaging them through colour and line - making the everyday something special.